-For counties considering an ordinance for utility-scale solar, a well-drafted and balanced solar stiting ordinance is important.
-Our review of county ordinances across lows and neighboring states shows that counties can adopt workable ordinances that enable successful solar development.
+For counties considering an ordinance for utility-scale solar, a well-drafted and balanced solar siting ordinance is important.
+Our review of county ordinances across Iowa and neighboring states show that counties can adopt workable ordinances that enable successful solar development.
 We have not identified a single model ordinance in any particular county that we recommend in total.
 Instead, we have identified the strongest parts of different ordinances to include in this paper.
 Most county ordinances have additional provisions in the adopted ordinances.
 We have focused on the major provisions critical to the success of an ordinance.

-While counties can attract solar development without adopting a specific ordinance, we believe the clarity and predictability that comes from a solar ordinance can be beneficial for the country, its residents, and solar revelopers.
+While counties can attract solar development without adopting a specific ordinance, we believe the clarity and predictability that comes from a solar ordinance can be beneficial for the county, its